dbt-labs/dbt-jobs-as-code/docs/advanced_config/jobs_importing.md

 ## Automatically promote jobs between environments

+### Generating jobs YML file as part of a CI/CD process

 The import command from above can also be used to automatically promote jobs between environments.
 In that case, as part of a CI/CD process, or on a schedule, the following command can be used to generate the YAML content and save it to a file:

 ```bash